insideout/ai/_posts/2020-02-19-kc-companies-could-soon-be-using-security-robot-with-artificial-intelligence.md

 ---
 category: news
 title: "KC companies could soon be using security robot with artificial intelligence"
-excerpt: "It's able to patrol businesses and a local company hopes businesses in Kansas and Missouri will start using it ...
-“Simon,” and other Cobalt Robots are autonomous with artificial intelligence designed to detect safety hazards and intruders."
+excerpt: "It's able to patrol businesses and a local company hopes businesses in Kansas and Missouri will start using it.
+Kenton Brothers Inc. is already ...
+“Simon,” and other Cobalt Robots are autonomous with artificial intelligence designed to detect safety hazards and intruders.
+“It combines human intellect with superhuman sensors ..."
 publishedDateTime: 2020-02-19T02:36:00Z
 webUrl: "https://www.kctv5.com/news/local_news/kc-companies-could-soon-be-using-security-robot-with-artificial/article_a85c11fe-52c0-11ea-bf6f-872f9cacdda8.html"
 ampWebUrl: "https://www.kctv5.com/news/local_news/kc-companies-could-soon-be-using-security-robot-with-artificial/article_a85c11fe-52c0-11ea-bf6f-872f9cacdda8.amp.html"